 Agglomeration

-These granules are the raw material for the production of agglomerates and are the result of a process of agglutination of granules with a specific particle size and density and the joint action of pressure, temperature and a binding agent, depending on the product and intended application.
+These granules are the raw material for the production of agglomerates which are the result of a process of agglutination of granules with a specific particle size and density and the joint action of pressure, temperature and a binding agent, depending on the product and intended application.

-After automatic or manual dosing, the granules are mixed with the binders and possibly other auxiliary agents using a mechanical process - paddle or helical mixers.
+After automatic or manual dosing, the granules are mixed with the binding and possibly other auxiliary agents using a mechanical process - paddle or helical mixers.
 The density of this process depends on its intended purpose.
 For example, agglomerates for decorative purposes use values of between 200 and 350 kg/m3 and fine-medium sized granules; for floor coverings the density is between 450 and 600 kg/m3; and for expansion joints (cork is used between rigid elements, namely concrete, as acoustic and thermal insulation) the size is medium and the density varies between 250 and 350 kg/m3.
 Synthetic polyurethane, phenolic and melamine resins or resins of plant origin are used for this agglutination.

 Molding

 The next phase is sanding, which allows the thickness and degree of roughness of the cork sheet to be adjusted.
-The sheets are then cut into a rectangular or square shape, after adjusting the dimensions and squareness.
+The sheets are then cut into a rectangular or square shape, adjusting after the dimensions and squareness.

 Visual

 Once the sheets have been obtained, the various types of decoration and coverings need to be made.
 These can be done either with a single sheet or by overlapping several sheets of agglomerated or laminated natural cork, or by composing them with other materials - wood or others.
-The various sheets are glued together using rollers or a floor press.
+The various sheets are glued together using rollers or a specific type of press.
 The boards are formed and can have various types of surface finish: varnish, wax, paint or covered with particles such as PVC.
-Some companies also offer the possibility of printing a design, photograph or pattern on cork (Digital Printing).
-The limit is your imagination.
+Some companies also offer the possibility of printing a design, photograph or pattern on cork (Digital Printing)...The limit is our imagination!